Nearshore App Development and Reasons Why People Use It

 Companies of all scales tend to use outsourcing for software development for several reasons: It is cheaper and faster than in-house development, it is also easier to manage, more flexible, and provides a greater market introduction and investor connection establishment opportunities.
 Some prefer to use offshore, others – nearshore app development.
 In addition to developing applications, some most commonly outsourced IT services include:

 - Call centers and hotlines;

 - Website management.

 Offshore outsourcing starts when, let’s say, a Canadian company chooses to hire specialists from locations far away from its head office – for example, the Philippines or China.
 In contrast, nearshore developers are the ones from nearby countries – in this case, the US or Colombia.
-Both ways have their own perks and drawbacks, but in this article, we will focus on nearshore web development to make the specifics of this niche term clearer for you.
+Both ways have their own perks and drawbacks, but in this article, we will focus on nearshore web development and nearshoring definition to make the specifics of this niche term clearer for you.

 The Advantages of Nearshore App Development

 Outsourcing has been growing as a trend throughout all imaginable industries since the year 2000.
 In particular, the IT sector is one of the most popular outsourcing services’ users: outsourcing has increased in revenue by as much as $62 million.
 In Switzerland in particular, it is expected to reach more than $4600 million.
 Top reasons for European companies have shown to be the following: